crate/crate-python/DEVELOP.rst

     $ ./bin/test

-This will run all tests using the python interpreter that was used to bootstrap buildout.
+This will run all tests using the Python interpreter that was used to bootstrap buildout.

 You can run the tests against multiple Python interpreters with tox_::